CGATOxford/cgat/doc/pipelines.rst

    write a new configuration file :file:`pipeline.ini` with default values.
 An existing configuration file will not be overwritten.

+clone <srcdir>
+   clone a pipeline from :file:`srcdir` into the current directory.
+Cloning attempts to conserve disk space by linking.

 In case you are running a long pipeline, make sure you start it appropriately, for example::

    nice -19 nohup <src>/pipeline_<name>.py make full